-Japanese tattoos meanings
+Meaning of Japanese tattoos

-Types of Japanese tattoos
+Types of Japanese Tattoos

 4. Japanese-inspired phoenix tattoos

-The phoenixes, like the dragons, are mythical creatures that provoke an unparalleled fascination on humans.
-Unlike the mighty dragon, the phoenix is initially an ordinary bird that ignites and reborn much more powerful from its ashes.
+Phoenixes, like dragons, are mythical creatures that cause unparalleled fascination for humans.
+Unlike the mighty dragon, the phoenix is initially an ordinary bird that ignites and is reborn much more powerful from its ashes.
 This type of dramatic ascent is very inspiring and motivating for humans.
-A triumphant and proud person will be more than happy to wear a phoenix tattoo, if it can serve as a constant reminder of his resilience in the face of adversity.
+A triumphant and proud person will be more than happy to wear a phoenix tattoo, if it can serve as a constant reminder of their ability to resist adversity.

-6. Japanese-style Kooi fish tattoos
+6. Japanese-inspired Kooi fish tattoos

-Flowers, on the other hand, represent the wearer’s beliefs, aspirations, and character.
+Flowers, on the other hand, represent the wearer’s beliefs, aspirations and character.
 They usually reflect a bright and positive side of life.
 It would be incongruous to use flowers to represent an aggressive character.

 Ideal placement of Japanese tattoos